 What is a Parlay Bet?: Parlay Betting Odds and Payouts

-Posted by Joseph Ellison .
-Last updated:
+Posted by Joe Ellison .

 You have to risk it to get the biscuit.
 That famous mantra captures what it means to place a sports parlay bet.
 Both novice and experienced bettors are drawn to parlay betting for one reason: larger payouts.
 Granted, with larger stakes come greater risks.
 This guide explains everything you need to know about parlay betting, how they work, what the outcomes may be and pros and cons of parlay wagers.